Emergency Dentistry – Vienna, VA

 Why Choose Tyson Smiles for Emergency Dentistry?

 - Varying Strengths of Sedation Dentistry

 How to Handle Common Dental Emergencies

-Most dental emergencies can be managed at home before you make it to the office.
-However, you should always call our practice first so that you can schedule your emergency appointment.
+Most dental emergencies can be managed at home before you make it to the dental office.
+However, you should always call our dental office first so that you can schedule your emergency appointment.
 This gives you a chance to plan the next steps of your treatment and get helpful advice from our team.
 Below, you’ll find the most common steps for treating typical dental emergencies.

 Use dental floss to gently remove any food debris from in between your teeth, then rinse your mouth out with warm water.
 If pain persists, take an anti-inflammatory like ibuprofen to reduce discomfort.
 If any swelling is present, apply a cold compress to your face for about 10 minutes at a time, then remove it from your face for an additional 10 minutes.
 Do this for up to one hour.
 We’ll perform a detailed examination to confirm the cause of your pain and go from there.

 Keep any pieces of your tooth that you can and bring them to your appointment.
 Use dental cement to cover teeth that may appear sharp or jagged.
 This will prevent you from accidentally cutting your oral tissue before you get your tooth restored.
 Take pain medication as needed and apply a cold compress to your cheek to reduce swelling.
 Dr. Barakat will likely need to restore your tooth with a crown.